We believe that every child deserves to feel

 abennett@therestorenetwork.org

 Ashley has a Master of Social Work degree from St. Louis University and, since 2007, has worked with foster and adoptive parents, before becoming a foster parent herself in 2014.
 In 2019, Ashley became a Trust-Based Relational Intervention Practitioner and uses her education and training in trauma-based parenting to equip staff and foster parents within the Restore Network to facilitate healing for the children we serve.
-Ashley is also the proud parent of three boys that were placed with her through foster care.
+Ashley is also the proud parent of three boys that were adopted from foster care.

 Taylor Sunderland